C0D1UM/technical-standard/django/models/README.md

 >>> <Person: Khemanorak Khath>
 ```

-**CAUCTION**: You should not use foreign key field in your string function,
+**CAUTION**: You should not use foreign key field in your string function,
 because this could lead to performance problem.

 ```python